Translate

 [iv] Primitivism is broad descriptor that transcends different associations or fellowships.
 It is in that sense comparable to words like fundamentalism, landmarkism, etc. The “primitive” idea is in its meaning as “original,” the strain of Baptist that best represents what Baptists or biblical Christians originally were – the primitive or original Baptists.
 The desire of primitivism is to recreate and live New Testament Christianity, not just in theology but also in practice.
 Martin Marty calls it “the dream of restoration of a purer order” (though most primitivist Baptists likely believe they have it preserved without need of restoration).
 Patternism stresses following the patterns or practices observed in the early New Testament churches.

-[v] In this context, the word “progressive” refers things like using musical instruments, Bible studies, youth camps, and other auxiliary organizations that are rejected by other Primitive Baptists.
+[v] In this context, the word “progressive” refers to things like using musical instruments, Bible studies, youth camps, and other auxiliary organizations that are rejected by other Primitive Baptists.

 [vi] By a vote of 53 percent for to 46 percent against.
 Marshall Blalock, a Baptist pastor who served on the name change task force, wrote that they recommended and approved it “for the sake of mission, to break down barriers, and to describe our purpose.”
 The SBC’s North American Mission Board appears to operate under the name “Send Network.”